Clockwork Neutrinogenesis: Baryogenesis from theory space: Discussion and conclusion

 \section{Discussion and conclusion}

-We have presented a minimal model within the clockwork paradigm where the correct lepton asymmetry for baryogenesis is naturally produced, while accounting for the small active neutrino masses, with nearly $\mathcal{O}(1)$ and anarchic Yukawa couplings.
+We have presented a minimal model within the clockwork paradigm where the correct lepton asymmetry for baryogenesis is naturally produced, while accounting for small Dirac masses for the active neutrinos, with nearly $\mathcal{O}(1)$ and anarchic Yukawa couplings.
 It has a few distinct, yet interesting, features.
-For one, the CW mechanism stipulates that couplings of the heavy states to the leptons are roughly of the order of the Yukawa matrix elements, in stark contrast with the seesaw based \textit{neutrinogenesis} scenarios where the effective couplings are proportional to the neutrino masses.
-Therefore, for Dirac leptogenesis where self-energy corrections are the dominant higher order contributions, $\mathcal{O}(1)$ Yukawa couplings warrant a resonant enhancement in the CP asymmetry to counter the characteristically strong washout effects.
-Secondly, the mass-splittings necessary for resonance are achieved quite generally within the model framework for random values of the Yukawa couplings, through loop-induced mixings, which break the flavor exchange symmetry in the CW sector explicitly.
-The resonance condition, in turn, demands a lower limit on the heavy fermion masses at $\sim \mathcal{O}(10 ~\rm TeV)$.
-An immediate consequence of this limit is that the model trivially evades constraints from charged LFV processes $\ell_i\to \ell_j\gamma$, $\ell_i\to \ell_j \ell_k \ell_l$.
-On a related note, the CW scale in the model is clearly beyond the reach of the LHC as well as some of its upcoming derivatives.
-However, it could be probed in the future at some of the proposed energy frontier experiments, e.g. at the HE-LHC, FCC and the multi-TeV muon collider.
+For one, the suppression in the light neutrino masses as well as in the equilibration between the CP asymmetries of the left- and the right-handed sectors is facilitated by the localization of the visible and the dark sectors on the CW lattice and, therefore, is practically independent of the heavy mass scale $m_{\Psi}$.
+Secondly, the CW mechanism stipulates that couplings of the heavy states to the leptons are roughly of the order of the Yukawa matrix elements, in stark contrast with the seesaw based \textit{neutrinogenesis} scenarios where the effective couplings are proportional to the neutrino masses.
+Therefore, for Dirac leptogenesis, where self-energy corrections are the dominant higher order contributions, $\mathcal{O}(1)$ Yukawa couplings warrant a resonant enhancement in the CP asymmetry to counter the characteristically strong washout effects.
+Of further assistance are the contributions due to all the heavy neutrinos present in the CW spectrum, which tend to enhance the net CP asymmetry by roughly an order of magnitude for $N \sim \mathcal{O}(10)$.